fhdiaze/tix/doc/funcspec.md

       - mode
       -
 - All the docks are based on tabs
-- The tabs are showed vertically
+- The tabs of the active dock are showed on the title bar.
 - docks could be hide
-- Just the main dock could be splited.
+- Just the main dock could be split.
 - There is a picker for the tabs in a dock
 - Tabs can be pinned to a dock

+## Navigation

+## Modes

+### normal mode
+- Tab should move the cursor like in a grid: increasing column first

+### visual mode

+### insert mode